robjg/oddjob/README.txt

 - Added a 'forceComplete' action that will force a job to be COMPLETE.
 - Added support Proxying Callables in Oddjob.
 - The ContextClassLoader is now always set correctly before running a job.
-- The repeat job has ben re-written to no longer support schedules just simple repeats.
+- The repeat job has been re-written to no longer support schedules just simple repeats.
 - Fixed bug with not registering Out Parameters in SQL Job.
 - Moved the Struts Webapp to JSF 2.1 with MyFaces 2.1.4 and JSF AJAX is